AleGuarnieri/aleguarnieri.github.io/index.md

 I am Alessandro, a data analyst passionate about data science but not only, as I play the piano and I love arts in general.

-I hold an M.Sc. in Applied Physics and I've always been into science and its applications to the real world since ever.
+I hold an M.Sc. in Applied Physics and I've always been interested in science and its applications to the real world since ever.
 After an experience as a Salesforce developer, I finally managed to combine my interest for science and informatics with something which can be broadly applied and I decided to delve into data science and data engineering field: the best decision I could ever take!

 As I believe in education and learning in every form, let me share some of the steps I am taking to enrich my knowledge about this wonderful field.